kwathen/OCTOPUS/README.md

 # Trial Design Structure
 A platform trial requires 2-step randomization, first the the ISA and then between the treatments within and ISA, including control/placebo.
 The first step is considered the trial randomizer and the 2nd is considered the ISA randomizer and each ISA may randomize different within an ISAs.

-The trial design object is a structure with a class name equal to the desired trial randomizers.
+The trial design object is a structure with a class name equal to the desired trial randomizer.
 For example,

 cTrialDesign <- structure( list(  ), class='EqualRandomizer')